pebble/slate/README.md

 ### Via Download

-The CSS and JS files and fonts are also avaliable via download.
+The CSS and JS files and fonts are also available via download.

 [Download Slate 0.0.1 >](https://github.com/pebble/slate/archive/v0.0.1.zip)